HoGentTIN/linux-training-hogent/modules/mysql/030_mysql_theory.md

 Empty set (0.000 sec)
 ```

-### creating a table
+### Creating a table

 The `create table` command will create a new table.

-This screenshot shows the creation of a country table.
+This screenshot shows the creation of a `country` table.
 We use the `countrycode` as a `primary key` (all country codes are uniquely defined).
 Most country codes are two or three letters, so a
 `char` of three uses less space than a `varchar` of three.
 The `country name` and the name of the capital are both defined as `varchar`.
 The population can be seen as an `integer`.

 ```console